 These are our official terms and our rules for how things work.
 (So if you ever see confusing or conflicting information about any of this stuff, just check these terms — they’re the last word.)
 Thanks so much for reading them, and for using Kickstarter!

 These Terms and the other material referenced in them are the entire agreement between you and Kickstarter with respect to the Services.
 They supersede all other communications and proposals (whether oral, written, or electronic) between you and Kickstarter with respect to the Services and govern our future relationship.
 If any provision of these Terms is found to be invalid under the law, that provision will be limited or eliminated to the minimum extent necessary so that the Terms otherwise will remain in full force and effect and enforceable.
 The failure of either you or Kickstarter to exercise any right provided for in these Terms in any way won’t be deemed a waiver of any other rights.

 These Terms are personal to you.
 You can’t assign them, transfer them, or sublicense them unless you get Kickstarter’s prior written consent.
 Kickstarter has the right to assign, transfer, or delegate any of its rights and obligations under these Terms without your consent.
 Kickstarter will provide you notice via email, written notice, or by conspicuously posting the notice on our Site.

-These updated terms went into effect on October 19, 2014, at 12 a.m.
+These updated terms will go into effect on May 25, 2018, at 12 a.m.
 Eastern Time, and apply to all projects launched on Kickstarter on or after that date.
 To see the previous version of these terms, which govern all projects launched before that date, click here.
 To see a comparison of the two versions, click here.